nusolar/sc6-pic32-code/README.md

 Programming Style
 ----
 ### C++
 Use Java-style indentation and braces.
-For function, struct, and variable names: `nu_lowercase_with_underscores` is used.
+For function, struct, and variable names are `nu_lowercase_with_underscores`.
 Class names are `PascalCase`.
 Use `struct` keyword instead of `class` whenever possible.

 ### C
 For indentation: K&R style is used.
 For function signatures: Linux style is used.
 For all public symbols: the `nu_` namespace is used.
 For function, struct, and variable names: `nu_lowercase_with_underscores` is used.
 Macros are `NU_ALL_CAPS`.
 For example: